Roofing Tips & Advice for Maui County, Hawaii

-Do roofing contractors in Maui County, HI charge for estimates?
+Do roofers in Maui County charge for estimates?

-Most Maui County roofers will provide a free written estimate on your roof.
+Most roofers will provide a free written estimate on your roof.

 What are three keys to a longer lasting roof?

-- Hire a knowledgable Maui County roof contractor that will install your new roof with the proper techniques.
+- Hire a knowledgable company that will install your new roof with the proper techniques.

 - Higher grade roofing materials with longer warranties should be more durable, especially in harsher climates.

-- Roofing contractors inspecting your roof should look closely at attic ventilation, which is extremely important for avoiding ice damming and damage to the roof.
+- Any contractor inspecting your roof should look closely at attic ventilation, which is extremely important for avoiding ice damming and damage to the roof.

 What types of roofing shingles are there and what are the differences?